 Rotary supports the educational aspirations of thousands of future leaders.
 The Grand Forks Rotary implements several service projects that are exclusively directed at youth.

-Students of the Month and Scholarships - Throughout the school year, Grand Forks Rotary invites two local high school students to attend the Noon Rotary meetings for one month.
+Students of the Month and Scholarships - Throughout the school year, Grand Forks Rotary invites four local high school students to attend the Noon Rotary meetings for one month.
 Weekly engagement allows Rotarians to learn about the high school activities of the students, as well as their family life and plans for further education.

 Rotary Students of the Month are selected by the local high school administration and staff.
 In May of each year, two scholarship recipients are chosen from the pool of Rotary Students of the Month and the recipients are acknowledged during the high school awards ceremony.